GuidoBallabio/D-S/README.md

 # Distributed Systems and Security

-## P2P chat room
+## Exercise 2.3

-Exercise 2.3 (implement a toy peer-to-peer network) This exercise asks you to program in Go a toy example of a peer-to-peer flooding network for send- ing strings around.
+Implement a toy peer-to-peer network.

+This exercise asks you to program in Go a toy example of a peer-to-peer flooding network for send- ing strings around.
 The peer-to-peer network should then be used to build a distributed chat room.
 The chat room client should work as follows: